 The inspection assessed progress with all areas for improvement identified in the home since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+Areas for improvement in respect of the previous finance inspection has also been reviewed and validated as required.

-Evidence of good practice was found in relation to staffing arrangements, staff recruitment, training and development, adult safeguarding, the environment, management of nutrition and pressure care, wound care, management of complaints and with quality improvement.
-Further good practice was found in relation to the delivery of compassionate care, communication between staff, patients and other key stake holders and with maintaining good working relationships.
+Evidence of good practice was found in relation to staffing arrangements, staff recruitment, training, adult safeguarding, monitoring of staff professional registrations, pressure and wound management, management of complaints and incidents and with quality improvement.
+Further good practice was identified in relation to communication between patients, staff and other key stakeholders, the delivery of compassionate care and maintaining good working relationships.

-Areas requiring improvement were identified in relation to the management of restrictive practice, storage of thickening agents and with the decontamination of hoist slings between patient use.
-An area for improvement in relation to meal choice has been stated for the second time.
+Areas requiring improvement were identified in relation to compliance with best practice on infection prevention and control, compliance with Control of Substances Hazardous to Health (COSHH) legislation, storage of thickening agents and with care planning.
+An area for improvement in relation to the management of hydration has been stated for a second time.

-Patients described living in the home as being a good experience.
+Patients described living in the home in positive terms.
 Patients unable to voice their opinions were seen to be relaxed and comfortable in their surroundings and in their interactions with others.